 Plus, vulnerability scanners sometimes turn up false leads.
 “There are lots of reasons why a vulnerable machine may not be exploitable,” said Rothman.
 “A scanner will tell security professionals it’s a problem.
 A pen test will assure them that it isn’t, and that provides a lot of value.”

 Simplification via HIPAA Compliant Hosting

-Although you want to make sure that all your compliance bases are covered, that doesn’t mean that you want to maintain and monitor the entire infrastructure in-house.
-Certainly you have other, more mission-specific things to do, and it’s much safer to trust the credibility of a provider staffed with security professionals who maintain and offer HIPAA Compliant Hosting 24/7/365.
-We provide complete HIPAA compliant hosting services, including HIPAA website hosting.
+Although you want to ensure that all your compliance bases are covered, that doesn’t mean that you want to maintain and monitor the entire infrastructure in-house.
+Certainly, you have other, more mission-specific things to do, and it’s much safer to trust the credibility of a provider staffed with security professionals who maintain and offer HIPAA Compliant Hosting 24/7/365.
+We provide complete HIPAA-compliant hosting services, including HIPAA webhosting.